RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 - Animation system adjustments, tweak the max bone influences per vertex from 1-4
 - Winding order of triangles, backface culling
 #### Animation Blending
 Support blending for animations between 2 (or N) number of states.
+If [[#3d Data Access in Code]] is done, it may be possible to omit this entirely and leave it up to the user to handle themselves.
 #### Support for Multiple Viewport or Cameras
-Add functionality to render multiple scenes from different views, such as for split screen multiplayer
+Add functionality to render multiple scenes from different views, such as for split screen multiplayer.
 #### Custom Shaders
 Expose the shaders out to developers to allow them to write their own shaders for custom effects.
 #### Performance Oriented API Additions